rchillard/sane.html/README.md

 ## Usage

-You can `git clone` or download this repository as-is.
+You can `git clone` or download this repository.
 There is no separate distribution folder.
 View a [preview here](https://rchillard.github.io/sane.html/).

 ### Basic structure